fbpx

 “One manager with poor people skills can do damage to the culture and effectiveness of a company in a short period of time,” points out Maricopa County CIO, David Stevens

 The same applies to collecting reviews from customers, of course.
-Only by using for feedback and listening to what’s being said will you be able to adapt your business for the better.
+Only by using feedback and listening to what’s being said will you be able to adapt your business for the better.

 How can we make the necessary improvements?